JoshOrndorff/recipes/src/storage/mapping.md

 # Mapping

 Mappings are a very powerful primitive.
-A *stateful* cryptocurrency might store a mapping between accounts and balances (see [simple token](#ex)).
+A *stateful* cryptocurrency might store a mapping between accounts and balances (see [token example](#token)).
 Likewise, mappings prove useful when representing *owned* data.
-By tracking ownership with maps, we can easily manage permissions for modifying values specific to individual users or groups.
+By tracking ownership with maps, it is easy manage permissions for modifying values specific to individual users or groups.

 Within a specific module, a key-value mapping (between `u32` types) can be stored with this syntax: